aditiixx/Communiti/README.md

 ## How to Use

-To use Communiti, simply download the APK file from the link below and install it on your Android device.
+- To use Communiti, simply download the APK file from the link below and install it on your Android device.
 Once installed, you can create a profile as either an NGO or a volunteer, search for volunteer opportunities or post opportunities as an NGO, and apply to opportunities or view applications as a volunteer or NGO, respectively.
+- Video walkthrough of the App: [here](https://youtu.be/_qGXzgtyRMw)

 ## Download